TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/Glossary.rst

 Terms
 =====

-Worth knowing about some of the terms:
+How to use these terms:

 reStructuredText
    Use 'reST' as abbreviation.